tournepivoine/shinpokered-fr/README.md

 - Restored the saucy innuendo for the Nugget bridge dialogue in the jp builds
 - Restored the religious text in the Pewter museum in the jp builds
 - Updating a save to a new hack version now checks to see if the elite-4 were already defeated
+- Fixed the wrong text pointer in vermilion city

 #Bugfixes